JephyBoii/CW2024/README.md

 ### resizable/resized window
 ability to resize the window to the user's content or fullscreen for better view. not implemented due to time constraints.

+### score system
+a score to be displayed during the game and at the win or lose screen. not implemented due to time constraints.

+### new user projectile
+another projectile for the user to fire, taking time to charge up and firing multiple bullets across the screen. not implemented due to time constraints.

 ## new java classes